-Peyronie's disease is a condition in which scar tissue (fibrous plaques) develop along the shaft of the penis.
-These plaques cause the penis to curve or to adopt an hourglass shape.
+Peyronie's disease is when you have a curved or bent penis.
+It is caused by scar tissue forming along the shaft of the penis.
+This causes painful erections and a bend or curve, usually about halfway along the penis.
 The change in shape is usually only obvious when the penis is erect.

 How is Peyronie's disease diagnosed?

-The typical symptoms of painful erections and curvature, angulation or deformity of the shaft are usually enough for a doctor to suspect that you have the disease.
+The typical symptoms of painful erections and a curved or bent penis are usually enough for the doctor to make the diagnosis.
 The doctor will usually want to measure the bend or distortion of the penis whilst it is erect.
 This can be assessed by either of two methods:

 - Photographs you have taken at home.